Features and highlights

-Cross-disciplinary & cross-campus approaches
+Cross-disciplinary and cross-campus approaches

 This minor will appeal to students of many different backgrounds who may be interested in how their interests and training apply to global health.
 Core courses in the minor prioritize a trans-disciplinary approach to thinking about population health and global health interventions.
 Students have a very wide array of electives from many different schools and programs to choose from, including courses on both the Bothell and Seattle campuses of the University of Washington.

-Balancing local & global perspectives
+Balancing local and global perspectives

 The global health minor recognizes that health issues, trends, and opportunities occur on a continuum from local to global and are shaped by both local and global inequities.
 We aim for a balance between issues in our own locality and in international sites, and between perspectives and knowledge from both the global North and South.
 Students will have opportunities to engage in study and practice related to health issues in their local area as well as in non-US sites.

-Community engaged, connected, & global learning
+Community engaged, connected and global learning

 Courses in the minor offer opportunities to participate in community-based and community-engaged learning.
 Connected international learning opportunities are also offered.
 Students will be able to receive credit for relevant community-based learning and study abroad courses offered at the University of Washington.